deckgo/deckdeckgo/docs/docs/slides/app-slide-gif/app-slide-gif.md

 | --slide-padding-bottom | 16px | Padding bottom of the all slide |
 | --slide-padding-start | 32px | Padding left of the all slide |
 | --zIndex | 1 | The z-index of the slide |

-## Video

-Have a look at this video where we demonstrate how to use it!

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=0X3k3-yP7-Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [DeckDeckGo]: https://deckdeckgo.com